Jackson Heights–Roosevelt Avenue/74th Street station: History

+Development

 IRT station

 The 1913 Dual Contracts called for the Interborough Rapid Transit Company (IRT) and Brooklyn Rapid Transit Company (BRT; later Brooklyn–Manhattan Transit Corporation, or BMT) to build new lines in Brooklyn, Queens, and the Bronx.
 Queens did not receive many new IRT and BRT lines compared to Brooklyn and the Bronx, since the city's Public Service Commission (PSC) wanted to alleviate subway crowding in the other two boroughs first before building in Queens, which was relatively undeveloped.
-The IRT Flushing Line was to be one of two Dual Contracts lines in the borough, along with the Astoria Line; it would connect Flushing and Long Island City, two of Queens' oldest settlements, to Manhattan via the Steinway Tunnel.
+The IRT Flushing Line was to be one of two Dual Contracts lines in the borough, along with the Astoria Line; it would connect Flushing and Long Island City, two of Queens's oldest settlements, to Manhattan via the Steinway Tunnel.
 When the majority of the line was built in the early 1910s, most of the route went through undeveloped land, and Roosevelt Avenue had not been constructed.
 Community leaders advocated for more Dual Contracts lines to be built in Queens to allow development there.

 The 74th Street station opened on April 21, 1917, as part of an extension of the line from Queensboro Plaza to 103rd Street–Corona Plaza.
 At the time, the station was known as Broadway.
 The IRT agreed to operate the line under the condition that any loss of profits would be repaid by the city.
+The opening of the line helped spur the development of Jackson Heights, Queens, which previously had been farmland.
 In 1923, the BMT started operating shuttle services along the Flushing Line, which terminated at Queensboro Plaza.
 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
-On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
-After the end of BMT/IRT dual service, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
-The platforms at the 74th Street station were extended in 1955–1956 to accommodate 11-car trains.
-However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.
-With the opening of the 1964 New York World's Fair, trains were lengthened to eleven cars.